-Tom Clancy’s Ghost Recon Wildlands is an open world tactical shooter with multiplayer elements that is set in modern times, a stark departure from prior entries in the series.
+Tom Clancy’s Ghost Recon Wildlands Review; An open world tactical shooter with multiplayer elements that is set in modern times, a stark departure from prior entries in the series.
 Wildlands seemingly rips itself from most of which made the series popular, its futuristic weaponry and linear storytelling, in favor of a more open world and casual experience.

 Approximate Size: 49.2 GB

 Ghost Recon Wildlands is a beautiful cross between Netflix show Narcos and Metal Gear Solid V: The Phantom Pain, with some elements of The Division and Far Cry peppered in.
 None of which is a negative but in many cases it fails to impress as the elements it tries to replicate’s original origin once did.
 In this fictional rendition of Bolivia, beautifully recreated, you are sent in as part of a secret American military Op called Ghosts after an undercover D.E.A. agent is murdered.
 From here the game gives you an opening cinematic to set the foundation of the story and, from there, you are free to explore and proceed forward at your own pace and desire.
 In short, the country of Bolivia has become a Narco state under the rule of El Sueño and it’s your job to help the rebels in taking back their land.
 To bring down this drug empire, an empire Pablo Emilio Escobar Gaviria himself probably foresaw building one day, you are tasked with interrupting the flow of business.
 The cartel is broken into four major categories: Security, Smuggling, Influence, and Production.
 The game shows this with a web display showing how everyone is connected and the routes to reach El Sueño.